In this article I’ll expose seven linguistic tricks people use to deceive you:

 Eric Raymond laid out various models of kafkatraps in his 2010 article which I’ll share here.

-Note: Kafkatrapping can be used against any perceived “ism” (racism, sexism, homophobia etc.) however I’ll simply use the terms racism and sexism interchangeably here in the interests of space.
+Note: Kafkatrapping can be used against any perceived “ist” or “ism” (racism, sexism, homophobia etc.) however I’ll simply use the word racism here in the interests of space.

 “Your refusal to acknowledge that you are guilty of racism, confirms that you are guilty of racism”

-“Even if you do not feel yourself to be guilty of sexism, you are guilty because you have benefited from the sexist behavior of others in the system”
+“Even if you do not feel yourself to be guilty of racism, you are guilty because you have benefited from the racist behavior of others in the system”

-“Even if you do not feel yourself to be guilty of sexism, you are guilty because you have a privileged position in the sexist system”
+“Even if you do not feel yourself to be guilty of racism, you are guilty because you have a privileged position in the racist system”

 “Skepticism about any particular anecdotal account of racism, or any attempt to deny that the particular anecdote implies a systemic problem in which you are one of the guilty parties, is itself sufficient to establish your guilt”

-“Designated victims of sexism who question any part of the theory of sexism demonstrate by doing so that they are not authentic members of the victim class, so their experience can be discounted and their thoughts dismissed as internalized sexism”
+“Designated victims of racism who question any part of the theory of racism demonstrate by doing so that they are not authentic members of the victim class, so their experience can be discounted and their thoughts dismissed as internalized racism”

 Men’s rights activist Adam Kostakis has defined a ninth model of the kafka trap, Model J: